frederickw082922/lockdown_readthedocs/docs/source/remediate/rem_development.rst

   - Please adhere to the exiting format of registered variable names

-  - Dynamic variables are variables set in-line of a task, rhel_08_010382_sudoers_all in the example below.
-Please follow the all lower case using underscores instead of dashes STIG ID followed by a descriptive name.
+  - Dynamic variables are variables set in-line of a task, rhel8cis_4_1_1_1_3_grub_cmdline_linux in the example below.
+Please follow the all lower case standard using underscores instead of periods/dots with benchmark name followed by the CIS control number and finally a descriptive name.
 This helps keep variable names from overlapping in this role or other playbooks/collections you use this role with.
 - Variables

   - Any value that can deviate from the example used in the STIG fix text.
 For example tasks that ask to set permissions X or more restrictive that the permissions value should be a variable